Marc-navin/firewall_prj/README.md

 ⚙️ Features:

-Bash script to enable and configure UFW rules
+->Bash script to enable and configure UFW rules

-User choice to allow/block specific ports
+->User choice to allow/block specific ports

-Tested using nmap before and after applying firewall rules
+->Tested using nmap before and after applying firewall rules

-Screenshots included for proof of results
+->Screenshots included for proof of results

+""Requires Linux, ufw, nmap previously installed""

 🚀 How to Run